The best mattress for heavy people: Our expert picks for ample support and comfort

 5. HiGrid Premium Hybrid mattress: Best mattress for a larger couple

-Price when reviewed: £629 (king) | Check price at HiGrid
+Price when reviewed: From £899 | Check price at HiGrid

-Great for… heavier sleepers whose old mattresses gave them back pain
+- Great for… heavier sleepers whose old mattresses gave them back pain

-Not so great for… side sleepers who need a degree of softness
+- Not so great for… side sleepers who need a degree of softness

 This heavy, durable mattress from bed-in-a-box newcomer HiGrid is among the most supportive mattresses we’ve ever slept on.
 When we tested it in king size, we were bowled over by the pressure-relieving push-back that’s consistently strong from edge to edge.
 The push-back is largely down to an elastic “SmartGrid” layer that works together with the layers of foam and springs to create an orthopaedic feel that seemed to adapt to our sleeping positions.
-It’ll be ideal for pain sufferers and anyone who’d given up hope of finding a truly supportive mattress.
+It will be ideal for pain sufferers and anyone who’d given up hope of finding a truly supportive mattress.

 Side sleepers and smaller people may find the mattress a little too firm for comfort, especially at first.
 The upper layers become more supple as they adapt to you and your sleeping position, but they never quite feel soft.
 Also beware that this mattress is very heavy (too heavy) for even a moderately strong man to lift on his own.